Kuuuube/Misc_Scripts/README.md

 ## [Wikipedia Full Width Always](./scripts_and_programs/wikipedia_full_width_always)

-Automatically set wikipedia pages to full width.
+Automatically set wikipedia pages to full width and remove sidebar.

 ## [Wikipedia No Fundraising](./scripts_and_programs/wikipedia_no_fundraising)